-In your journalism major, you’ll learn about the media’s role, you will build essential journalistic skills and expertise in specialised fields such as feature writing and investigative reporting.
+You’ll learn about the news media’s role, build essential journalistic skills and expertise in specialised fields such as news reporting, feature writing, media law, investigate reporting

 85% of graduates are employed within six months of graduation.
 These graduates are employed across nine different industry categories with more than 60 different job titles.

-Massey’s communication programmes are only the seventh outside of the US to be recognised by the Accrediting Council on Education in Journalism and Mass Communication (ACEJMC).
+Massey’s communication programmes are one of only seven outside of the US to be recognised by the Accrediting Council on Education in Journalism and Mass Communication (ACEJMC).